Amazon device deals: $10 off Echo Dot, $30 off Amazon Tap and more

 To that end, we're building a one-stop shop on this page so you can know when any Amazon product is meaningfully discounted at any time.
 We're starting with the products that are on sale now, and we'll extend the list as price changes warrant.
-This was last updated on May 31.
+This was originally published May 31, and last updated on June 3.

+Note that Amazon Prime Day, the retailer's big mid-year sale event, is expected to occur around the second week of July.
+We expect nearly all Amazon devices to be nicely discounted at that time.

 Disclaimer: CNET may get a share of revenue from the sale of the products featured on this page.